What happens to the pension you earned during your marriage or common-law relationship

 Your application form cannot be processed without the following required documents:

-Within 60 days of receiving your completed application, we will provide both you and your spouse/former spouse (married or common-law) with copies of the Statement of Family Law Value of your CAAT pension.
-If your application is incomplete, we will request the missing information from you and/or your spouse/former spouse before issuing the Statement of Family Law Value.
+Within 60 days of receiving your completed application, CAAT will send both parties (married or common-law) copies of the Statement of Family Law Value of your CAAT pension.
+If your application is incomplete, CAAT will request the missing information from you and/or your former spouse before issuing the Statement of Family Law Value.

-You and your former spouse determine how the Family Law Value of your pension is to be treated within the context of all of your family property.
-If you agree that your pension will be divided, the maximum amount that your former spouse can receive is 50 per cent of the Family Law Value of your pension.
+You and your former spouse determine how the Family Law Value of your pension is to be treated within the context of all your family property.
+If you agree to divide your pension, the maximum amount that your former spouse can receive is 50 per cent of the Family Law Value of your pension.

-You then get a court order, enter into a domestic contract or seek a family arbitration award that spells out the agreement you have reached.
-Advise the CAAT Plan of the treatment of the Family Law Value of your pension in the next step.
+You must then get a court order, enter into a domestic contract, or seek a family arbitration award that spells out the agreement you have reached.

 Click the title to read the article or use the "Visit the support centre" button for more